pranavc2255/gaussian-splatting-novel-view-render/README.md

 # Novel camera view rendering of trained Gaussian Splatting model to PNG images
-By Pranav Chougule, Arizona State University
+By Pranav Chougule, Arizona State University.

 Welcome to the enhanced version of the 3D Gaussian Splatting for Real-Time Radiance Field Rendering project!
 This repository extends the original project’s capabilities, providing greater flexibility and functionality for rendering 3D scenes.